schematical/schematical-properties-opperations/README.md

 ####Purchasing a property found from above:
--1.
-Check with the Finance Department to see if this property is actionable.
+1. Check with the Finance Department to see if this property is actionable.
 If not shelve or refer out(Docuemnt Refer Out).
 If so continue.
-0. Notify other departments so they have time to get the vendors and managment in order
+2. Notify other departments so they have time to get the vendors and managment in order
-1. Put together a Property Aqusition Presentation for the lenders
+3. Put together a Property Aqusition Presentation for the lenders
-2. Presnet to the lenders
+4. Presnet to the lenders
-3. Work with title company to complete the deal
+5. Work with title company to complete the deal
-4. On completion of the deal
+6. On completion of the deal
-	4a.
+	..a.
 Notify other departments
-	4b.
-If a rehab hand off  the property to Construction/Maintaince 4c.
+	..b.
+If a rehab hand off  the property to Construction/Maintaince ..c.
 If no rehab hand off the property to managment